 Jasmine Lovell-Smith is a composer and soprano saxophonist based in Wellington, New Zealand.
-Her compositions explore the intersections of jazz, folk, free improvisation and chamber music, and she enjoys bringing together the unique voices of improvisers to create something that is greater than the sum of its parts.
+Her compositions explore the intersections of jazz, improvisation and chamber music, and she enjoys bringing together the unique voices of improvisers to create something that is greater than the sum of its parts.

 After beginning her career in New Zealand, Jasmine spent a number of years living in the United States (New York, NY and Middletown, CT) and Mexico, where she participated in the local scenes as a performer, composer, and educator, before returning to New Zealand in 2017.
 She has released two critically acclaimed albums with her New York based quintet Towering Poppies (2012’s Fortune Songs and 2016’s Yellow Red Blue), which received press in international publications including JazzTimes and The New York City Jazz Record.

 As a composer, Jasmine’s works have been commissioned by the Wellington Jazz Festival, Stroma and the Jac, the New Zealand School of Music and Hannah Darroch and Andrew Crooks.
 Jasmine has studied with compositional luminaries including Anthony Braxton (Wesleyan University MA, 2014), John Psathas (NZSM DMA, 2021) and Paula Matthusen (Wesleyan University MA, 2014).